Howard W. French

-Howard Waring French (born October 14, 1957) is an American journalist, author and photographer.
+Howard Waring French (born October 14, 1957) is a US-American journalist, author and photographer.
 Since 2008 he has been a professor at the Columbia University Graduate School of Journalism.
 Prior to re-entering academia, French was a longtime foreign correspondent and senior writer with The New York Times.

 Biography

 French was a university instructor in the Ivory Coast in the 1980s before becoming a journalist.
 He has reported extensively on the political affairs of Western and Central Africa.
 These reports were the basis for his 2004 book, A Continent for the Taking.

 French joined The New York Times in 1986 and served as its bureau chief for the Caribbean and Central America from 1990 to 1994, covering Haiti, Cuba, Nicaragua, El Salvador, and numerous other countries.
 He was one of the newspaper's first black correspondents.

 From 1994 to 1998, French covered West and Central Africa for the Times, reporting on wars in Liberia, Sierra Leone, and Central Africa, with particular attention to the fall of the longtime dictator of Zaire, Mobutu Sese Seko.

-From 1998 to 2003, French was Tokyo bureau chief for the Times, covering Japan and the Koreas.
+In 1999, French succeeded Nicholas D. Kristof as Tokyo bureau chief for the Times, covering Japan and the Koreas until 2003.
 To prepare for the job, he spent a year studying Japanese at the University of Hawaiʻi at Mānoa.
 From 2003 to 2008, he was the Shanghai bureau chief.
 He reported on the political and social affairs of China, including the growth of civil society, the government crackdown on dissent in the Dongzhou protests of 2005, and the Sichuan earthquake of 2008.

 In addition to his native English, he speaks Mandarin, French, Spanish, and Japanese.

 French has written frequently for The New York Review of Books and also contributed to The Atlantic and other publications, including writing "longreads" articles for The Guardian.
 Besides his reporting for The New York Times, French has authored a weekly column on regional affairs for the International Herald Tribune, and another weekly column on international affairs for Foreign Policy.